sharktacos/OpenColorIO-configs/docs/configs.md

 ## VFX Config

 - *OCIOv1_config_VFX.ocio.ocio*
-   is designed for a VFX pipeline integtrating CG and VFX into live action film.
+   is designed for a VFX pipeline integrating CG and VFX into live action film.
  - *OCIOv2_config_VFX.ocio.ocio*
    is the same, but using OCIOv2 for Maya 2022